maslenchenko/binary-search-tree/README.md

 ### 1. get_root() <br />
 if the user wants to get data that the root stores, a data argument should be set to True.
 ### 2. add() <br />
-this method takes two arguments: the first one is a data that a new node should store, and the second one is root as an object (you can find an example in usage.py)
+this method takes two arguments: the first one is a data that a new node should store, and the second one is root as an object (you can find an example in usage.py). if second argument isn't mentioned or set to None, the root will be changed.
 ### 3. get_leaves() <br />
 returns a list of leaves.
 ### 4. path_to_element() <br />